GeReV/yagbe/README.md

    Ironically, any game ROMs tested still failed to show an image.
 As of writing these lines, I believe this is due to the audio system being unimplemented.
+3. After debugging the emulator's run on a ROM of [Tetris](https://en.wikipedia.org/wiki/Tetris_(Game_Boy_video_game)) and comparing it to against traces from Emulicious, it turned out that the implementation of the joystick inputs was not properly implemented.

+   After fixing those issues, the emulator ran its first game roms with at least some success.